-The design research process was to explore the current assistive devices on the market.
-The focus was wheelchair accessories and assistive devices such as carts.
+The design research process was an informative way to explore the current assistive devices on the market.
+The focus was on wheelchair accessories and assistive devices such as carts.
 Three main designs that meet our criteria were the movable pouch, Winnie Cart, and the ActiveCare scooter trailer.
 The following will analyze the three designs and their subsystems.